Prague City Centre - Old Town

-The largest and finest as well as one of the oldest churches in Bratislava, known especially for being the coronation church of the Kingdom of Hungary between 1563 and 1830.
+The largest and one of the oldest churches in Bratislava is known for being the coronation church of the former Kingdom of Hungary between 1563 and 1830.

-St Martin's 85 m spire dominates Old Town skyline.
+St Martin's 85 m spires dominate the Old Town skyline.

 St Elisabeth Cathedral - the largest church in Slovakia

 The dominant of the square and the town of Kosice is the monumental Gothic St Elisabeth Cathedral.
 Besides being the largest cathedral in Slovakia, it is also the easternmost situated Gothic cathedral of western type in Europe.

 Bardejov - UNESCO World Heritage - a royal town with medieval buildings

 The main square is surrounded by well-preserved Gothic and Renaissance burgher houses and fortification systems from the 14th and 15th centuries.
 Bardejov is also known as the Most Gothic town in Slovakia.

 Wawel Complex is one of Krakow's most brilliant sights and a unique Polish landmark.
 This enclosed fortification, which includes palaces and a cathedral, is situated on Wawel hill.
 Wawel Cathedral was the place of royal coronations and also is a burial site for Polish kings.